Connecticut: Industries

 The combined educational, health and social services sector was the largest single industry as ranked by employment, with a combined workforce of 342,600 people at the end of 2019, ranking fourth the year before in GDP at $28.3 billion.

 The broad business and professional services sector had the second highest GDP total in Connecticut in 2018 at an estimated $33.7 billion.

 Manufacturing was the third biggest industry in 2018 with GDP of $30.8 billion, dominated by Raytheon Technologies formed in the March 2020 merger of Hartford-based United Technologies and Waltham, Mass.-based Raytheon Co.
 As of the merger, Raytheon Technologies employed about 19,000 people in Connecticut through subsidiaries Pratt & Whitney and Collins Aerospace.
 Lockheed Martin subsidiary Sikorsky Aircraft operates Connecticut's single largest manufacturing plant in Stratford, where it makes helicopters.

-Major audio equipment manufacturing company Harman International is headquartered in Stamford, Connecticut.
-It owns many brands like JBL, Akg and Harman kardon.
+Major audio equipment manufacturing company Harman International, a subsidiary of Samsung Electronics and owner of JBL, AKG and Harman Kardon, is headquartered in Stamford, Connecticut.

 Other major manufacturers include the Electric Boat division of General Dynamics, which makes submarines in Groton.

 Connecticut historically was a center of gun manufacturing, and four gun-manufacturing firms continued to operate in the state as of December 2012, employing 2,000 people: Colt, Stag, Ruger, and Mossberg.
 Marlin, owned by Remington, closed in April 2011.

 Other large components of the Connecticut economy in 2018 included wholesale trade ($18.1 billion in GDP); information services ($13.8 billion); retail ($13.7 billion); arts, entertainment and food services ($9.1 billion); and construction ($8.3 billion).

 Tourists spent $9.3 billion in Connecticut in 2017 according to estimates as part of a series of studies commissioned by the state of Connecticut.
 Foxwoods Resort Casino and Mohegan Sun are the two biggest tourist draws and number among the state's largest employers; both are located on Native American reservations in the southeastern Connecticut.

 Connecticut's agricultural production totaled $580 million in 2017, with just over half of that revenue the result of nursery stock production.
 Milk production totaled $81 million that year, with other major product categories including eggs, vegetables and fruit, tobacco and shellfish.